kristajg/react-sandbox/README.md

 # react-sandbox
 This is an extremely light-weight boilerplate app to start developing with Facebook's [React.js](https://facebook.github.io/react/index.html).

-Includes express, webpack, react-router, and bootstrap.
+Includes webpack, react-router, and bootstrap.

 Skip the setup fatigue and start building a sandcastle.